MyLomi/MyLomi-Backend/CONTRIBUTING.md

 ### Style Guidelines
 Please adhere to the following coding style guidelines:

-- Follow Swift's API Design Guidelines.
+- Follow Node JS Design Guidelines.
 - Write clear, concise commit messages.
 - Keep your code clean and well-organized.

 ### Contributing Code
-- Follow Swift's best practices and ensure your code adheres to the project's style.
+- Follow Node JS best practices and ensure your code adheres to the project's style.
-- Implement features as described in the [design document](https://xd.adobe.com/view/795aa0a0-2b73-4179-b83b-de9ec93a218d-2c09/grid) for a consistent UI/UX.
 - Ensure any changes are tested and submit detailed documentation with your PR.

 ### Reporting Bugs